wdporter/i-am-that-vuepress/60-live-facts-not-fancies/readme.md

 **Q:**&ensp;Our common world, the one in which we live.

 **M:**&ensp;Are you sure we live in the same world?
 I do not mean nature, the sea and the land, plants and animals.
 They are not the problem, nor are the endless space, the infinite time, the inexhaustible power.
 Do not be misled by my eating and smoking, reading and talking.
 My mind is not here, my life is not here.
-Your world of desires and their fulfillment, of fears and their escapes, is definitely not my world.
+Your world of desires and their fulfilment, of fears and their escapes, is definitely not my world.
 I do not even perceive it except through what you tell me about it.
 It is your private dream world and my only reäction to it is to ask you to stop dreaming.

 **Q:**&ensp;Surely, wars and revolutions are not dreams.
 Sick mothers and starving children are not dreams.
 Wealth, ill-gotten and misused, is not a dream.